 - Favorite workouts and healthy recipes

 - Tips on nutrition and fitness

-- Wins and struggles in regards to their fitness journey
+- Wins and struggles in regard to their fitness journey

 Personal Growth and Development

-Initially, I was nervous to extend the invite to others to join my challenge.
-One thought in particular nagged at me, “What if nobody joins me and how do lead a group fitness challenge?”
+Initially, I was nervous to extend the invitation to others to join my challenge.
+One thought in particular nagged at me, “What if nobody joins me, how do lead a group fitness challenge?”